2008 Gërdec explosions: Possible causes

-Although existing technologies were employed and adapted for the operations in Gerdec, the techniques of ammunition disposal being used at the time were new technologies in this field.
+Although existing technologies were employed and adapted for the operations in Gërdec, the techniques of ammunition disposal being used at the time were new technologies in this field.
 An error was made by engineers who designed the machinery as the demilitarization company and associates employed on the project.
 A fundamental design assumption made early in the design process rendered the basic machinery potentially lethal.
 Researchers and designers of the ammunition disposal kilns assumed the combustible compounds within the ammunition would burn away at 350 degrees Celsius.
-Documents available from the US military state, and thermochemical and thermodynamic calculations verify that the combustible compounds within the ammunition being disposed of at Gerdec burned to give out a heat amounting to 4500 degrees Celsius.
+Documents available from the US military state, and thermochemical and thermodynamic calculations verify that the combustible compounds within the ammunition being disposed of at Gërdec burned to give out a heat amounting to 4,500 degrees Celsius.
 Such an energy would, without further sufficient and adequately designed machine components, lead to vaporization and explosion of the machines used to dispose of the ammunition dumps.